yonathanth/muscle-frontend/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Fingerprint Scanner Integration

+This project includes integration with a fingerprint scanner for attendance tracking.
+To use this feature:

+1. Start the fingerprint websocket server:

+   - Navigate to the `fingerprint-websocket-server` directory
+   - Run `run.bat` (Windows) or `./run.sh` (Linux/Mac)
+   - The server will start on port 8080

+2. Access the attendance feature:

+   - Navigate to the `/attendance` route in the web application
+   - Click "Connect" to establish connection with the fingerprint server
+   - Select "Verify Fingerprint" or "Register Fingerprint" as needed

+3. Troubleshooting:
+   - Ensure the ZKFinger hardware is properly connected
+   - Check that both the frontend and fingerprint server are running
+   - Verify the fingerprint server URL in the Attendance page configuration